laurenchen0631/English-Learning/category/common_tranisition.md

 	- No sooner had I started mowing the lawn than it started raining.
 	- No sooner had the first passenger railroads begun operations in England and the United States, than the public was seized by what was called "railroad mania."
 	- No sooner had the first passenger railroads begun operations in England and the United States, around 1830, than the public was seized by what was called, even then, "railroad mania."
+- at that point in time 那時 == At a particular moment in the past
+	- It gets people to share what their priorities in life are at that point in time
+- along the way 在這個過程中/在這期間 == during the time that something is happening or that you are doing something
+	- I've been in this job for 30 years, and I've picked up a good deal of expertise along the way.
 - after a bit
 - after a while
 - lately